 Over the summer, the College re-located from the Empire State Building to 56 Broadway, a location one block south of Wall Street in lower Manhattan's Financial District.

 In July, the Board of Trustees announced Dr. Gregory Alan Thornbury as the College's sixth president.
-Focused on a renaissance of Christian thought and life, President Thornbury is working to connect the college to key partners and institutions who can collaborate with the mission and vision of King's for the common good.
+Focused on a renaissance of Christian thought and life, President Thornbury worked to connect the College to key partners and institutions to collaborate with the mission and vision of King's for the common good.